moodle/devdocs/general/app/development/development-guide.md

 - `directives/` and `pipes/` — Same as [core/directives/ and core/pipes/](#coredirectives-and-corepipes).
 - `lang.json` — See [Language files](#language-files).
 - `services/` — Same as [core/services/](#coreservices).
-- `pages/` — Page folders have the same structure as [core/components/](#corecomponents), but in addition they often declare modules as well to allow lazy-loading the page.
-In some cases, they can even have their own routing modules.
-For example, look at `core/features/mainmenu/pages/home/home-routing.module.ts`.
+- `pages/` — Page folders have the same structure as [core/components/](#corecomponents), but in addition they can declare modules if a page component is to be used in more than one module.
+Also, page components will declare their selectors starting with `page-`.

 In order to distinguish code from each feature, classes will be prefixed with the feature name.
 For example, the home page component declared in `core/features/mainmenu/pages/home/home.ts` is called `CoreMainMenuHomePage`.